lupyuen/lupyuen.github.io/src/pio.md

 _How did we get the Linux Device Tree for PinePhone?_

-Below is the Device Tree (in Text Format) for PinePhone's Linux Kernel...
+This is the Device Tree (in Text Format) for PinePhone's Linux Kernel...

 -   [__PinePhone Device Tree: sun50i-a64-pinephone-1.2.dts__](https://github.com/lupyuen/pinephone-nuttx/blob/main/sun50i-a64-pinephone-1.2.dts)